dreikanter/enu/README.md

 end
 ```

-Default Rails autoload configuration will successfully resolve `Enums::PostStatus` constant.
+Default Rails autoload configuration will successfully resolve `Enums::PostStatus` as well.

 #### Spring gotcha

 There is a known issue with using custom directories in a Rails application.
 If you running your app with [Spring preloader](https://github.com/rails/spring) (which is true for default configuration), make sure to restart the preloader.
-Otherwise, Rails autoload will not resolve any constants under `app/enums/` or any other custom paths, and will keep raising `NameError`.
+Otherwise, Rails autoload will not resolve new constants under `app/enums/` or any other custom paths, and will keep raising `NameError`.
 This command will help:

 ```bash
 > bin/spring stop